 General Liability -

-the business if someone suffers a bodily injury while on your premises
+Protects the business if someone suffers a bodily injury while on the

-or your employees damage the property of a customer while at a job
+premises or employees damage the property of a customer while at a job

 Employment Practices Liability Insurance